rrcobb/backgammon/devlog.md

 ## UI / TODO

+- show info for both strategies, not just one

+- hide / show for different labeled sections

 - interactive mode / "human player" strategy -- play against the AI
   - strategy for user to play against the computer
 - separate roll from move ? (for individual play, at least)